Code-Institute-Submissions/Resume-6/README.md

 # User Stories
 The main user for this site would be an employer looking to hire a Junior Web Developer.

+Employers can see:

+- Details about myself.

+- The skills I've currently achieved.
+- My what I have achieved in my last line of work.
+- What I'm want to achieved in my career change.
+- My interests and hobbies that show my skills.
+- Can contact me for further information.

 # Wireframe